Heziode/obsidian-antidote/README.md

 ## How to use

-This plugin adds 3 icons into the status bar:
+This plugin adds 4 icons into the status bar:

+- The check within a circle corresponding to the Antidote corrector, that will check the whole document
 - The check corresponding to the Antidote corrector
 - The green book corresponding to the Antidote dictionary
 - The orange book corresponding to the Antidote guide